 Chiropractic Care For Hip and Leg Pain

-Your hips and knees are two of the largest joints in your body and are extremely important in many different actions such as standing walking and running squatting just to name a few.
-While the they are designed to withstand repetitive motion and general wear and tear, they can become damaged with age and overuse.
+Your hips and knees are two of the largest joints in your body and are extremely important in many different actions such as standing, walking, running and squatting, just to name a few.
+While they are designed to withstand repetitive motion and general wear and tear, they can become damaged with age and overuse.
 Abnormal function of these joints can also lead to poor movement, pain and degeneration if not corrected.

 Pain in the hips can come from many different causes, and the source of the pain needs to be accurately determined.

 The pain you experience in your hip may actually be coming from another area that is placing stress on the hip, such as your lumbar spine, pelvis or groin.
 It may also be being triggered by poor gait and posture.

 Before any treatment starts it is important to examine the hip and also your spine, gait and posture to assess where exactly you pain is coming from and what is causing it.
 Treatment for your hip pain will often involve a number of allied health professionals such as physiotherapists, chiropractors and exercise physiologists, and will usually involve treatment of the hip, pelvis, spine and associated musculature.
 It will most often also involve specific stretching exercises to the affected region.